 - Respiratory – asthma, bronchitis, common cold, sinusitis, smoking cessation, tonsillitis

 What is Acupuncture?

 Acupuncture is part of a holistic medical system whose origins go back over 2,000 years.
 Already long established in China, Korea, Japan and other Far Eastern countries, acupuncture is now increasingly recognised in the West as a safe and effective form of medicine which requires extensive and specialised training for its proper and effective practice.

 This medical system places importance on the physical and emotional as well as spiritual levels; it advocates living a balanced healthy life, in tune with natural environmental cycles.
 According to traditional theories, when our health is out of balance, this is reflected in excess and deficiencies of Qi in the channels that pass along our bodies, and in the internal organs which these channels are connected to.
 By diagnosing and treating the channels and the internal organs, harmony can be restored.

-At the first visit the acupuncturist will take a full case history, and also feel the pulses in your wrists and look at your tongue, both providing useful diagnostic information.
+At a first visit your acupuncturist will take a full case history, feel the pulses in your wrists and look at your tongue.
+Both provide useful diagnostic information.
 Treatment involves the insertion of small fine needles into specific points on the surface of the body, stimulating the body to rebalance itself by activating our own recuperative and self-healing powers.
 Some needles may be inserted only briefly and others left in for up to 20 minutes.
 This sensation usually feels tingly, or heavy and spreading, rather than pricking.
 Since the needles are so fine acupuncture is not usually found to be painful.

 Acupuncture Facial Rejuvenation